julioisaias/contpy/README.md

 ## Contrataciones Públicas

 A initial implementation of realtime task for contrataciones written in `Rust`.
+This gets notifications from the EN CONVOCATORIA stage.

 ## Motivation
 There are existing implementations such as using the site's own API, or using the mobile application.
 However, this approach can help create or automate tasks from anywhere.